• Booted Eagle (Hieraaetus pennatus) Sep. 2)

 • Chaffinch: Fringilla coelebs —-• Cuckoo: Cuculus canorus —-• Eurasian Jay: Garrulus glandarius —-• European Greenfinch: Carduelis chloris —-• European Crested Tit: Lophophanes cristatus —-• European Turtle-dove: Streptopelia turtur —-• Goldfinch: Carduelis carduelis —-• Great Spotted Woodpecker: Dendrocopos major —-• Grey Wagtail: Motacilla cinerea —-• Lesser Spotted Woodpecker: Dendrocopos minor —-• Little Owl: Athene noctua —-• Long-tailed Tit: Aegithalos caudatus —-• Northern Goshawk: Accipiter gentilis —-• Peregrine Falcon: Falco peregrinus —-• Raven: Corvus corax —-• Redstart: Phoenicurus phoenicurus —-• Red Kite: Milvus milvus —-• Serin: Serinus serinus —-• Sparrowhawk: Accipiter nisus —-• Woodlark: Lullula arborea

 The Iberian Lynx (Lynx pardinus) is the world’s most threatened species of cat.
 You won’t see it in Barranco das Lajes (let us know if you see one!), but the species is being slowly and carefully reintroduced in the wild by Portuguese and Spanish authorities.
-The Serra is a perfect example of the habitat favoured by this agile and mainly nocturnal animal.
-The Iberian Lynx feeds mainly on wild rabbits, supplemented by partridges, rodents and deer; its population suffered a sharp decline in the last century due to the diseases – namely myxomatosis – that affected the native populations of rabbits.
+The Serra is a perfect example of the habitat favoured by this very agile and mainly nocturnal animal.
+The Iberian Lynx feeds on wild rabbits, partridges, rodents and deer; its population suffered a sharp decline in the last century due to the diseases – namely myxomatosis – that affected the native populations of rabbits.
 Habitat degradation also played an important role.
-Concerning its prey, the Lynx has to face competition from the mongoose, the wildcat and the fox – all these species inhabit the Algarvian Serras.
+In the Algarve, the Lynx has to face competition from the Mongoose, the Wildcat and the Fox, which are common throughout the Serras.
 The Iberian Lynx has a bright yellowish to tawny colored spotted fur and a chiseled head with tufted ears and long facial whiskers.
 Males can reach 82 cm (32.3 in) in length and weigh a maximum of 16 kg (35 lb).
 Males are larger than females.
 Image: Programa de Conservación Ex-situ del Lince Ibérico

 The Wild Iberian Peony (Paeonia broteri) is a beautiful perennial species of peony depicted on the main image above.
 In its home range, this peony blossoms from late March to early May.
 It grows in pastures, rocky terrain, meadows, and in the undergrowth of pine and oak forests at an altitude between 300 and 1800 meters.
 It prefers humid places.
 This is an endemic species of the Iberian Peninsula that bears large rose-pink or magenta flowers – about 12 cm wide – and glossy green leaves.
 Each flower bears five or six showy petals and contrasting yellow anthers.
 The plant reaches up to 40 cm (16 in) in height, but some specimens may be double that height.
 Its common name in Portugal is ‘rosa-albardeira’.